-Which accounts are protected?
+Which accounts are guaranteed ?

 How will I get my money?

 The protection applies irrespective of the currency in which the deposit is held.
 Your payment will be made in Swiss francs (CHF).
-Amounts will be converted at the rate prevailing on the day that insolvency proceedings are initiated.
+Amounts will be converted at the rate prevailing on the day that bankruptcy proceedings are initiated.